-In the event of a distribution, the unit value of units in the corresponding unit class which carry entitlement to a distribution is lowered by the amount of the distribution.
-At the same time the percentage share of the total net fund assets represented by the unit class carrying entitlement to a distribution is reduced, whilst the percentage share of the total net fund assets represented by the unit class which does not carry entitlement to a distribution is increased.
+In the event of a distribution, the unit value of units in the corresponding unit class that carry entitlement to a distribution is reduced by the amount of the distribution.
+At the same time the percentage share made up of the unit class carrying entitlement to a distribution in the total net fund assets is reduced, whilst the percentage share of the unit class which does not carry entitlement to a distribution in the total net fund assets is increased.

-An income equalisation procedure is calculated on the Fund's income.
+An income equalisation procedure is applied to the ordinary net income.
 This means that the income which has accrued during the financial year which the purchaser of units has to pay as part of the issue price, and which the seller of unit certificates will receive as part of the redemption price, is continuously netted.
 The expenses incurred are taken into account correspondingly.
 When calculating the income equalisation, the method is used which corresponds to the applicable rules given in the German Investment Act or Investment Tax Act.